 - toy propellants,

-- noise makers that crackle or whistle (but don’t explode), and
+- noise makers that crackle or whistle (but do not explode), and

-Local regulations vary by location and from year to year, depending on drought conditions.
+But local regulations vary by location and from year to year, depending on drought conditions.
 Accordingly, it is best to check with your local law enforcement agency or fire department before purchasing or using fireworks.
-See Section 5, below for a list of current Colorado fireworks laws in specific jurisdictions.

 Local laws, however, often impose harsher penalties.
 For instance, in Denver, setting off fireworks of any kind is illegal.
 Consequences of fireworks use or possession in Denver and many other cities can include penalties of: